Kameshxyadav/python/README.md

-# basicpython
+# python
-some basic pyhton programs
+some basic python programs
+and projects